-Whichever watch you choose, the clockwise always rotates from left to right.
+No matter what type of watch you choose, the clockwise direction always runs from left to right.
 But why?
-That's what we're going to see through this article.
+That's what we will see in this article.